MaverickUrbanist/MaverickUrbanist.github.io/README.md

-# MaverickUrbanist.github.io
+# Tanvi Nipun wedding site
-Homepage for Tanvi Grover, an architect specializing in Urban plannning
+Using this domain to host the wedding site instead